-The detailed description of reading digitally makes the different software that is being used visible.
-Through that the software can be observed while at work.
-Next to this it is a great chance to revisit the text of Kittler.
-This method also allows for new encounters and associations with software, that will help to recognise the different agents at stake when thinking about the processes of software and the involvement of art with it.
+The detailed description of reading digitally makes the various software that is being used visible.
+Through that, the software can be observed while at work.
+Next to this, it is a great chance to revisit the text of Kittler.
+This method also allows for new encounters and associations with software, that help to recognize the different agents at stake when thinking about the processes of software and the involvement of art with it.